IvanTheWonderful/Project-Hallway_Cafe/README.md

 	 - showSLides could be simplified with modulus (%) [look up the operator]

 	 - abstract values like 3500 - store as a const

+	### Git

+		- make sure you guys have this version saved

+		- look up a complete git rebase to clean the repo

+		 - check the size before delivery [ current size is ~45MB due to .git/objects/pack... which has all git history]